 If you’re planning to marry soon, you’re likely not thinking about what will happen if the marriage fails.
 Unfortunately, failing to plan for unanticipated life events can result in negative consequences, including a drawn-out legal battle and the loss of assets that are important to you.
-A Miami prenup lawyer can help you protect yourself and your assets.
+A Miami prenup lawyer can help you protect your assets and yourself

 A prenuptial agreement — commonly referred to as a prenup — is a contractual agreement that two people enter before getting married.
-The agreement generally lists the assets each of them owns and also contains specifics as to the assets each individual will receive if the marriage fails.
+A prenup generally includes the assets each of them owns and also contains specifics on the assets each individual will receive if the marriage fails.

 There are several questions that can be answered through a prenup, such as:

-It is important that the prenup is drawn up clearly and understandably and to be thorough in the topics the agreement covers.
+It is important that the prenup is drawn up clearly and understandably and is thorough in the topics the agreement covers.